nitish2112/website/content/home/talks.md

 detailed_list = true
 +++

+## **Tensaurus: A Versatile Accelerator for Mixed Sparse-Dense Tensor Computations**

+Tensor factorizations are powerful tools in many machine learning and data analytics applications.
+Tensors are often sparse, which makes sparse tensor factorizations memory bound.
+In this talk, I present a hardware accelerator, Tensaurus, that can accelerate both dense and sparse tensor factorizations.
+We co-design the hardware and a sparse storage format, which allows accessing the sparse data in vectorized and streaming fashion and maximizes the utilization of the memory bandwidth.
+We also extract a common computation pattern that is found in numerous matrix and tensor operations and implement it in the hardware.

+{{< youtube cb2vFGbE_7M >}}

 ## **T2S-Tensor: Productively Generating High-Performance Spatial Hardware for Dense Tensor Computations**

 We present a language and compilation framework for productively generating high-performance systolic arrays for